-(5) The soft and hard landscaping provision as shown by plan references 05 2226-21.1 Structural Landscape Scheme and 220.01 Boundary Plan shall be implemented in its entirety in accordance with the submitted and approved details within the first planting season (soft landscaping) and within one year respectively (boundary treatments) from the date of occupation of any development.
-Any tree, shrub, or hedge plant (including replacement plants) removed, uprooted, destroyed, or be caused to die, or become seriously damaged or defective, within five years of planting, shall be replaced by the developer(s) or their successors in title, with species of the same type, size and in an agreed location, in the first available planting season following removal.
+Such details as may be agreed, shall be implemented in their entirety during the first planting season (October to March inclusive) following approval, or in any other such phased arrangement as may be agreed in writing by the Local Planning Authority.
+Any tree, shrub or hedge plant (including replacement plants) removed, uprooted, destroyed, or be caused to die, or become seriously damaged or defective, within five years of planting, shall be replaced by the developer(s) or their successors in title, with species of the same type, size and in an agreed location, in the first available planting season following removal.